GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 With patching, you can be very precise about the modifications you want to apply.
 Patching syntax follows JSON Patch spec (RFC 6902) closely.
 While it's not a must to read the RFC to learn how patch works, see section 3.5.2 of SCIM protocol (RFC 7644) to get the grasp.

-If you prefer reading code, [patch test cases](https://github.com/GluuFederation/SCIM-Client/blob/version_4.1/scim-client2/src/test/java/gluu/scim2/client/patch) found in the Java SCIM-Client project are worth to look at.
+If you prefer reading code, [patch test cases](https://github.com/GluuFederation/scim/tree/master/scim-client/src/test/java/gluu/scim2/client/patch) found in the Java scim-client project are worth to look at.

 The following is a simple example that illustrates the kind of modifications developers can achieve via PATCH.
 Overwrite your `input.json` with the following: